Red1C3/jkpython/src/compiler/evaluator/README.md

 - For Generation `N+4`?
   - Collect location information of the nodes, so tracebacks can be made for error reporting.
   - Support exceptions and look for doing error reporting?

-> ℹ️ Note: The ordering maybe better be changed to give priority to start coupling the evaluator with the parser.

 ## Supported Statements & Expressions